nicholasaleks/Damn-Vulnerable-Drone/wiki-staging/ROS-2-Rogue-Publisher-Injection.md

 ## Bonus target — `/gimbal/cmd` (steer the camera by injection)

-The `ros2-migration` branch wires the companion-computer's web-UI gimbal direction buttons through a ROS 2 topic before they reach Gazebo.
+The `ros2-migration` branch wires the companion-computer's web-UI gimbal direction buttons through a ROS 2 topic before they reach the flight controller.
 Each click POSTs to `/camera/gimbal/<direction>` on the companion's Flask app, which publishes a `geometry_msgs/msg/Vector3` to `/gimbal/cmd` (x = tilt delta in degrees, y = pan delta in degrees).
-The on-board bridge node subscribes to that topic and translates it into a Gazebo `JointTrajectory` (which actually moves the gimbal joints) plus a `MAV_CMD_DO_MOUNT_CONTROL` MAVLink frame (which goes on the wire for ArduPilot).
+The on-board bridge node subscribes to that topic, accumulates the targets, and sends a `MAV_CMD_DO_MOUNT_CONTROL` MAVLink frame to ArduPilot.
+ArduPilot's mount controller (`MNT1_TYPE=1`, `MAVLink_Targeting` mode) processes the command, emits servo PWM on `SERVO9`/`SERVO10` (functions `Mount1Yaw` / `Mount1Pitch`), and `libArduPilotPlugin` reads those PWM values and runs a PID against the Gazebo pan/tilt joints.

 From the same attacker container set up above, you can publish directly to `/gimbal/cmd` and steer the camera — bypassing the web UI entirely, and without ever authenticating to the companion's `/login`: